szeyu/Help-Blind-Web-App/README.md

 for more information about tensor flow can find out at https://www.mygreatlearning.com/blog/object-detection-using-tensorflow/

 ### Requirement
-use this command to install all the requirement:
+use this command to install all the requirements:
 ```
 pip install -r requirements.txt
 ```